ltbinsbe/gll-combinator-experiments/ANSIC/README.txt

  Make sure that in GLLCombParser.hs

   * line 2    is not commented out
   * line 3    is commented out
-  * line 4 is commented out   (import GLL.ParserCombinators ...)
+  * line 4    is commented out
   * line 537  is not commented out
   * line 538  is commented out

   ghc -o execs/binarised-look GLLMain.hs -package gll